-from South Africa to Zimbabwe.
-WiFiontheMove dropouts do occur, however, so the plan is to MTN Zambia.
-The parameters are set to 'no now manages four operators on this route: Swiss 'heat map' the main routes and supplement the network' and 'roaming' in order to dynamically Express, Mzansi Express, and latterly, Imperial primary Vodacom SIM to failover to a second affect the network interoperability.
-Lane and Nitol Transport, operating from Johannesburg to Bulawayo and Harare.
+Its busiest market is the cross-border route from South Africa to Zimbabwe.
+WiFiontheMove now manages four operators on this route: Swiss Express, Mzansi Express, and latterly, Imperial Lane and Nitol Transport, operating from Johannesburg to Bulawayo and Harare.

-For the majority of the African diaspora living long-distance mode of transport is the coach, and offering onboard WiFi connectivity on Motorways across South Africa." the move has gone from a 'nice-to-have' to a 'must-have,' placing additional pressures on MTN SIM.
-Network availability rather than speed differentiate between operators.
+For the majority of the African diaspora living and working in South Africa, the only affordable long-distance mode of transport is the coach, and offering onboard WiFi connectivity on the move has gone from a 'nice-to-have' to a 'must-have,' placing additional pressures on transport providers, as well as the opportunity to differentiate between operators.